 Previously, individuals who have received MOE subsidies or government sponsorship for a diploma or higher qualification (e.g., degree) were not eligible for another subsidised full-time diploma qualification at our institutions.

-Singaporeans aged 40 and above will qualify for the Mid-Career Enhanced Subsidy for another subsidised full-time diploma at the Polytechnics, ITE, and Arts Institutions (i.e., Nanyang Academy of Fine Arts and LASALLE College of the Arts).
+Singaporeans aged 40 and above will now qualify for the Mid-Career Enhanced Subsidy (MCES) for another subsidised full-time diploma at the Polytechnics, ITE, and Arts Institutions (i.e., Nanyang Academy of Fine Arts and LASALLE College of the Arts).
 This will expand the opportunities available for mid-career Singaporeans to take subsidised courses.

 The subsidies are pretty significant.
-Here’s a look at the annual fees at Polytechnics for the Academic year 2024.
+Here’s a look at the annual fees at Polytechnics for the Academic year 2025.

-Singapore Citizens (below 40 years old) | Singapore Citizens (40 years old and above) | Permanent Residents | International Students |
+| Singapore Citizens (below 40 years old) | Singapore Citizens (40 years old and above) | Permanent Residents | International Students |

-As we can see, Singapore citizens who are 40 years old and above will enjoy tuition fees ($2,000) that are even lower than those of Singapore citizens who are below 40 years old.
-It’s also significantly lower than what PRs ($6,200) and international students will be paying ($12,000).
+As we can see, Singapore citizens who are 40 years old and above will enjoy tuition fees ($2,100) that are even lower than those of Singapore citizens who are below 40 years old.
+It’s also significantly lower than what PRs ($6,400) and international students will be paying ($12,400).

 #3 SkillsFuture Mid-Career Training Allowance

 Perhaps the most generous subsidy of all is the SkillsFuture Mid-Career Training Allowance.
-Since working adults who intend to take a full-time diploma will have to make significant sacrifices in terms of time to commit to full-time studies, they may need to take time off their jobs or even stop working altogether for a period of time.
+Since working adults who intend to take a full-time diploma will have to make significant sacrifices in terms of time to commit to full-time studies, they may need to take time off from their jobs or even stop working altogether for a period of time.

 To better support mid-career workers who need to undergo substantive reskilling, the government will provide a training allowance to Singaporeans aged 40 and above who undertake full-time long-form training to partially offset the income loss from taking time off from work.

-(i) Full-time SkillsFuture Career Transition Programme courses, which are designed to support mid-career transitions into sectors with good hiring opportunities
+(i) Full-time SkillsFuture Career Transition Programme courses, which are designed to support mid-career transitions into sectors with good hiring opportunities.

 (ii) Full-time publicly-funded full qualifications up to undergraduate degree level offered by our Institutes of Higher Learning and Arts Institutions.